 One Pot Chicken Spaghetti is a simple, quick and easy dinner idea that will satisfy even the pickiest critics.
 Creamy, cheesy pasta, tomato sauce and spaghetti all cooked in one pan for easy clean up!

 One Pot Meals are often a go-to for busy weeknight because they are super easy and uncomplicated.
-My family loves spaghetti, but sometimes I want to change it up for the same old spaghetti sauce and meatballs.
+My family loves spaghetti – it’s one of our favorite comfort foods – but sometimes I want to change it up from the same old spaghetti sauce and meatballs.
 This One Pot Chicken Spaghetti recipe is perfectly simple and just a little different.

 This is a good base recipe and can be used with a variety of meats and pastas.
 There are just a few simple steps.

-Cook.
-Then add the sauce, broth, dry pasta and seasonings and bring the mixture to a boil.
-Turn down the heat to low and simmer for about 17-20 minutes, stirring at least once while the past is cooking to ensure that it doesn’t stick together or to the bottom of the pan.
-You don’t need to cover it – you want the liquid to reduce so it form a yummy sauce.
+- Cook.
+Then add the sauce, broth, dry pasta, and seasonings and bring the mixture to a boil.
+Turn down the heat to low and simmer for about 17-20 minutes, stirring at least once while the pasta is cooking to ensure that it doesn’t stick together or to the bottom of the pan.
+You don’t need to cover it – you want the liquid to reduce so it forms a yummy sauce.

-Add the shredded cheese.
-Once the pasta is fully cooked and tender, add the Parmesan cheese.
+- Add the shredded cheese.
+Once the pasta is fully cooked and al dente (tender), add the Parmesan cheese.
 The added cheese creates a luscious sauce as it combines with the thickened liquid.

-Cheese – Get creative with the cheese!
+- Cheese – Get creative with the cheese on top!
 If you aren’t partial to fresh Parmesan, you can stir in the canned grated stuff, or use fresh Mozzarella, Jack, or Cheddar cheese to change things up.
-For an even creamier pasta, add a couple of ounces of softened cream cheese.
+For even creamier pasta, add a couple of ounces of softened cream cheese.

-Freezing: I don’t recommend freezing this finished dish because the pasta gets mushy.
+Freezing: I don’t recommend freezing this finished dish because the pasta gets mushy upon reheating.

 More Easy One Pot Meals